Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 28. 3D Paper Plate Basket

 I really like this craft.
-It looks really cool.
+It looks really nice.
 Instead of just drawing a picture of eggs in a basket, the 3D option brings it to life.

 29. The Tissue Paper Easter Egg

-This is another unique option to a simple Easter egg craft.
-If your kids (or you) don’t want a really complex craft, but they don’t just want to color, then this might be a good option for you.
+This is another unique option for a simple Easter egg craft.
+If your kids (or you) don’t want a really complex craft, but also want to color, then this might be a good option for you.